ethereum/EIPs/EIPS/eip-n.md

 The maximum block size currently stands at ~1.79 MB (`30_000_000/16`), increasing to ~2.54 MB with EIP-4844 going live.
 With the implementation of EIP-4844, calldata may stop being the best candidate for publishing data.
 With this proposal, by repricing nonzero calldata bytes to 68 gas, we aim to reduce the maximum possible block size to approximately 0.42 MB or even lower.
-This reduction makes room for increasing the number of blobs, while ensuring network security and efficiency.
+This reduction makes room for increasing the block gas limit or the number of blobs, while ensuring network security and efficiency.
 Importantly, regular users (sending ETH/tokens/NFTs, engaging in DeFi, social media, restaking, etc.) who do not use Ethereum exclusively for DA, may remain unaffected.